Luqueze/Luqueze/README.md

 </div>

 ## 🎯 My Goals for This Year
-- Master Django's best practices
+- Master Java enviroment best practices
 - Build an open-source project and contribute to the community
 - Start studying AI and Machine Learning